 The interaction between physical and behavioural noise impacts and other complex pathways of impact have been the focus of more recent attention.
 Examples include increased stress levels of marine mammals exposed to chronic noise (Rolland et al. 2012).
-Others include behavioural responses that lead to physical damage, such as how the escape response of narwhal may cause a dive reflex which affects heart function (Williams et al. 2017).
+Others include behavioural responses that lead to physical damage, such as the escape response of beaked whales surfacing quickly in response to naval sonar (Southall et al. 2016).